Required

 If a driver has had their license suspended, this means the Maryland Vehicle Administration has temporarily withdrawn the driver’s license to drive a motor vehicle.
 The withdrawal is only for a period of time fixed by the Administration (for example, a driver can have their license suspended for 30 days).

-According to subsection (c), if a Maryland driver has had their license or privilege to drive suspended under the laws of Maryland, they are prohibited from driving a motor vehicle on any Maryland highway or any other Maryland public roads until the suspension is complete.
-For more information on how this may affect your driver’s license in other jurisdictions, bring your questions to a consultation with a Maryland traffic lawyer who could do their best to answer them and address any concerns you may have.
+According to subsection (c), if a driver has had their license or privilege to drive suspended under the laws of Maryland, they are prohibited from driving a motor vehicle on any highway or any other public roads until the suspension is complete.
+For more information on how this may affect your driver’s license in other jurisdictions, bring your questions to a consultation with a Maryland traffic attorney who could do their best to answer them and address any concerns you may have.

 The Two Driving While Suspended Charges in Maryland